appserver-io/appserver/README.md

 | touch afile    | echo >> afile           |

 Note that the behavior of ```touch``` and ```echo``` are different but thedifferences are not relevant to the usages

+# Uninstall

+Before uninstalling you should stop all services which are still running (rpm-based packages will see to that themselves), otherwise there might be problems with existing pid-files on Linux and Mac for the next time you install it.
+You can have a look how to do so [here](#start-and-stop-scripts).

+To uninstall the appserver on Linux you might rely on your package management system.
+On Windows you can use the normal uninstall process provided by the operating system.

+Under Mac OS X you can simply delete the `/opt/appserver` folder that containers all installed files.

 # External Links